Evan7711/FinalProject/propsal.md

 --------------------------------------------------------------
 Description:
 --------------------------------------------------------------
 For the final project I will be creating a graphing calculator.
 It will be able to do all of the basic functions of a calculator as well as have the ability to display a graph.
 Will be done alone.
+Will be done in python

 Need To Have List:
 --------------------------------------------------------------